HaeffnerLab/haeffnerlab.github.io/members/index.md

           email_name="jbroz"
           email_domain="berkeley"
           email_suffix="edu"
-          bio="My interests lie in exploring the nontrivial and often nonintuitive dynamics that can arise in modestly sized but very precisely controlled and manipulated atomic systems.
-Currently I am working on an emulation of non-classical energy transfer in a spin chain coupled to a mesoscopic bosonic bath, which is difficult or impossible to numerically calculate.
-Outside of the lab I enjoy long walks in the hills with my 10 year old German shepherd, Lia."
+          bio="I enjoy learning new things, figuring out how stuff works.
+In Hartmut's lab I work with the only, legacy, 3D ion trap.
+The technical challenges are somewhat reduced from on-chip traps and so I am able to focus a little big more on the quantum information side of our research.
+Outisde of the lab I enjoy boxing for the Berkeley team, trail running and walking my dog Lia!"
       %}
       {% include member.html
           name="Neil Glikin"